-When Claire Ferrara became President of Standard Heating & Air Conditioning in 2019, she also became the third generation of her family to run the 90-year-old company (and fourth generation to work in the business).
+When Claire Ferrara became President of Standard Heating & Air Conditioning in 2019, she also became the third generation of her family to run the 93-year-old company (and the fourth generation to work in the business).
 We sat down with Claire to learn more about what led her to her current role and how she plans to lead Standard into the future.

 You’ve actually had quite a few roles at Standard before taking over from your father.

-Yes I have!
-When I was younger, I worked as a Customer Service Representative, in the parts department, in accounting and spent time with technicians in homes.
+Yes, I have!
+When I was younger, I worked as a Customer Service Representative, in the parts department, and in accounting and spent time with technicians in homes.
 Since coming back to the business several years ago I’ve been a Sales Representative, the Customer Experience Manager, the Sales Manager, and now President.
 I’m very excited.

 What influence or encouragement did your family have in your decision to start working for Standard?